bitpay/bitcore/packages/bitcore-wallet-cli/README.md

  cd bit-wallet

  # Create a 2-of-2 wallet (john.dat is the file where the wallet critical data will be stored, add -t for testnet)
- ./bit -f john.dat create 2-2 john
+ ./bit  create 2-2 john
   * Secret to share:
     0a18bed5-5607-4fde-a809-dc6561bc0664:L3WtafRAEHty7h2J7VCHdiyzFboAdVFnNZXMmqDGw4yiu5kW9Tp4:T
- ./bit -f join.dat status
+ ./bit  status

  # Use -h or BIT_HOST to setup the base URL for your server.